November 10, 2017 | Posted in VINYL RECORDS | By Jason Sositko

 The wireless connection gets rid of all the wiring needed for the typical turntable.
 You could place speakers in the kitchen, bedroom, or the bathroom…any where that the signal will reach.

-It also has the same sound quality as the AT-LP60, but the convenience will cost you about 80 dollars more than the non wireless version.
+It also has the same sound quality as the AT-LP60, but the convenience will cost you about 80 dollars more than the version without wireless Bluetooth capability.

 Mid-Level Priced Record Players for Beginners